 Hebe shrubs are great additions to a large garden but can easily be grown in containers as well.
 They love lots of light, well-draining soil, and don’t require much fertilizing.
 And if you’d like to add to your hebe family, they propagate easily to create more shrubs.

 Hebe shrubs do best in full sun to partial shade.
 However, too much shade can make them leggy in appearance and may cause their blooming to stop.

 Well-draining soil is a must for most hebe shrubs.
 They like moist soil, but never wet.
 The Hebe genus doesn’t do well with extremes in soil pH.
 Most can withstand slightly acidic to slightly alkaline soil conditions, but neutral soil is generally best.

 Though they are known for their drought tolerance, the hebe shrub still requires a good amount of water to maintain optimal growth and healthy foliage.
-A weekly watering schedule will keep it happy, full, and bright.
+A weekly watering schedule will keep in-ground plants happy, full, and bright.